fgoujeon/signal/README.md

 Hello 42
 World 42
 ```

+Note that keeping the `connection` instance alive is mandatory to maintain the connection between the signal and the slot.
+When a `connection` instance is destroyed, the connection it holds is closed.

 ## Type-Safe
 The `fgl::signals::signal` class template takes a function signature as template parameter.
 It won't let you connect a slot whose signature doesn't match.